Kotlin/KEEP/proposals/context-receivers.md

 than the same candidates without context requirements.

 > Currently, we don't define specificity relation between candidates having different sets of context parameters
-> for the lack of compelling use-cases for doing so.
+> for the lack of compelling use cases for doing so.
 It can be introduced later in a backwards-compatible way
 > if needed.

 Further details of this algorithm will be presented as a part of Kotlin specification revision.